phpactor/phpactor/doc/index.rst

 -  :ref:`extensions`: Integrates with popular tools and frameworks such as Symfony, PHPStan, etc.
 -  :ref:`vim_plugin`: Lightweight VIM plugin.

-Proceed to the :doc:`usage/getting-started` guide to find out how to be getting started.
+Proceed to the :doc:`usage/getting-started` guide to find out how to be getting started with Neovim, VS Code, and other editors.